How Much Does Siding Repair Cost in 2025?

 How much does it cost to repair or replace clapboard siding?

 It costs $5 to $10 per square foot to repair or replace clapboard siding.
-Expect to pay $1,000 to $2,000 to repair 200 square feet of clapboard siding.
-Clapboard is vulnerable to many damage types, such as dry rot, mold, insect damage, and more.
-With that said, many homeowners switch from clapboard to cedar to prevent future damage.
+Expect to pay $1,000 to $2,000 to repair clapboard siding.
+Clapboard has limited vulnerability and is vulnerable to dry rot, mold, insect damage, and more.
+Many homeowners replace clapboard with cedar, which is more resistant to these types of damage.

 What type of siding has the longest lifespan?

-Brick, stucco, and stone last 100 years, or even longer, as long as they are properly maintained and repair issues are quickly resolved.
-Some of the newer vinyl and fiber cement siding types also boast a lifespan of around 100 years with proper maintenance, barring an unforeseen weather event or related issue.
-Vinyl siding, on the otter hand, lasts 20 to 40 years.
+With proper maintenance and repairs, brick, stucco, and stone last 100 years or longer.
+Some newer vinyl and fiber cement siding types also have a lifespan of around 100 years with proper maintenance, barring extreme weather events or similar issues.
+Vinyl siding lasts 20 to 40 years.

 Can you replace just a few pieces of siding?

 Yes, replacing one or two damaged pieces of siding is an option, but this is more difficult for certain types of siding.
-For instance, vinyl siding changes color over time and it is near-impossible to find an exact color match for damaged pieces.
-This is why many homeowners choose to replace all of their vinyl siding at once.
+For instance, vinyl siding changes color over time, which makes finding exact color matches challenging.
+Many homeowners opt to replace or paint all of their vinyl siding instead of simply replacing one section.

 Why do you need siding?